 - Having the affected building (or part of the building) professionally cleaned and sanitized;

-- Notifying all employees (including contractors and suppliers) who may have come into contact with the infected person of the potential exposure; and
+- Notify all employees (including contractors and suppliers) who may have come into contact with the infected person of the potential exposure; and

 - The employer will allow staff with a confirmed or suspected case of COVID-19 to return to the workplace only after they are no longer infectious according to the latest guidelines from the Centers for Disease Control and Prevention (“CDC”).